Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 21 November 2025 06.26.04 UTC
+- WIB: Jumat, 21 November 2025 09.05.25 UTC
-- WITA: Jumat, 21 November 2025 07.26.04 UTC
+- WITA: Jumat, 21 November 2025 10.05.25 UTC
-- WIT: Jumat, 21 November 2025 08.26.04 UTC
+- WIT: Jumat, 21 November 2025 11.05.25 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: inspirational
+Kategori: success